Skip to Content

 Using two identical Metal Sonic coloring pages, have the youngster trim each one to fit the size of the crocs.

-Make sure to seal the artwork and with several coats of acrylic spray, and your youngster has just reinvented old crocs into Metal Sonic designer shoes!
+Make sure to seal the artwork with several coats of acrylic spray, and your youngster has just reinvented old Crocs into Metal Sonic designer shoes!

 10. Decorate a Fan

-If you have a desk fan or a small rotating fan, it can be turned into a Sonic-themed appliance in no time.
+If you have a desk fan or a small rotating fan, you can turn it into a Sonic-themed appliance in no time.

 Have the youngsters decorate the base of the fan with cutouts from the finished Metal Sonic coloring page, sealing the work with contact paper.